-This prize is awarded annually by the Physics Department to a graduate student whose original research includes beguiling imagery.
+This prize is awarded annually by the Physics Department to an undergraduate or graduate student whose original research includes beguiling imagery.
 Nominations should be solicited by the beginning of April, and the decision should be made by mid-May.

 Dr. Lei Feng was a graduate student at the University of Chicago (2013~2019) working in Cheng Chin's research group on experimental atomic physics.
 He graduated in 2019 with a Ph.D. in Physics and is current a postdoctoral scholar at the University of Maryland.